OPN-FMRP

 icon

-Upregulation of the neuronal fragile-X mental retardation protein in cancer cells suppresses proinflammatory signals to circumvent tumor immunity
+Upregulation of the neuronal fragile-X multifunctional RNA-binding protein in cancer cells suppresses proinflammatory signals to circumvent tumor immunity

 Journal Science, Hanahan et al, November 2022